 Design a specialization based on your goals and interests.
 The Self-Designed specialization allows you to investigate industries and technical accounting areas that might not otherwise be readily accessible.
 Tax analysis, systems thinking, not-for-profit accounting, and government accounting are among the many subjects from which to choose.

-An essential skill for nearly all accountants is the ability to effectively communicate with organizations to manage internal and external relationships.
-This course emphasizes the importance of communication in accounting and provides students the opportunity to practice using the tools required for effectual and efficient presentation of information while gaining critical-thinking, reading, and scholarly-writing skills.
-Students explore various written and presentational forms of communication that accountants use within organizational and managerial settings.
+An essential skill for nearly all financial professionals is the ability to effectively communicate with the organization to manage internal and external relationships.
+This course emphasizes the importance of communication in finance and provides students the opportunity to practice using the tools required for effectual and efficient presentation of information while gaining critical-thinking, reading, and scholarly-writing skills.
+Students explore various written and presentational forms of communication that financial professionals use within organizational and managerial settings.
 Students examine techniques for developing and presenting white papers, memoranda used to communicate issues and recommendations to management, and financial and nonfinancial information.
 They learn about concepts in balanced communication coverage and how to adapt to constantly changing modes of communication, including social networking, blogging, and using professional organizations and training programs to their advantage.
-Through these activities, students gain a better understanding of the roles and responsibilities of the accountant as well as the ethical methodologies required to maintain a professional obligation to the community and their clients.
+Through these activities, students gain a better understanding of the roles and responsibilities of the financial professional as well as the ethical methodologies required to maintain a professional obligation to the community and their clients.

 In the news, it is too often that we hear about cases of financial fraud and misconduct involving major corporations.
-It is a social and professional obligation of accountants to be concerned and knowledgeable on topics involving legal and ethical issues in accounting and financial reporting.
-In this course, students learn to appreciate this role and explore the various legal and professional responsibilities of which public and private accountants must be aware when developing financial statements and reports.
+It is a social and professional obligation of financial professionals to be concerned and knowledgeable on topics involving legal and ethical issues in accounting and financial reporting.
+In this course, students learn to appreciate this role and explore the various legal and professional responsibilities of which financial professionals must be aware when developing financial statements and reports.
 They examine a variety of issues, such as the differences between statute and regulation and between common and statutory law.
 Students also assess the role of bankruptcy and its impact on business relationships.
 Through the extensive use of current and seminal case studies, students take a practical approach to examining the best practices of doing business in today’s sociopolitical climate from a legal and ethical perspective.